Mounjaro Side Effects

 Serious side effects of Mounjaro are uncommon (may affect up to 1 in 100 people) and rare (may affect up to 1 in 1,000 people).

-• severe pain in the stomach and back which does not go away (acute pancreatitis)
+• acute pancreatitis, which can cause severe pain in the stomach and back that doesn’t go away

 • breathing problems